 A DUI or DUAC conviction could provide the necessary evidence to support a dram shop liability or drunk driving claim for compensation.
 A conviction is a verifiable proof that the driver breached their duty of care and that subsequent injuries were the result of that negligence.

 It’s beneficial for victims to have a qualified South Carolina drunk driving accident attorney take on their dram shop liability case.
 An attorney could perform an investigation into the source of the driver’s intoxication and determine if any establishment played a role in overserving the driver.

 The Statute of Limitations for Dram Shop Liability Claims in South Carolina

 Dram shop liability cases are personal injury cases.
 The state provides three years from the date of injury for victims to file a lawsuit against the bar responsible for overserving a patron.

 Missing the filing deadline means the judge can dismiss the case unless a valid legal exception applies.
-Those considering taking legal action should consider contacting Morris Law in the Myrtle Beach area for a drunk driving accident lawyer in South Carolina as soon as possible to learn about their options.
+Those considering taking legal action should consider contacting Morris Law in South Carolina for a drunk driving accident lawyer as soon as possible to learn about their options.
+Get More Get Morris!